WebAhead/master-reference/coursebook/general/weekly-projects.md

 Aside from these repositories, the organisation is yours and you are free to add whatever you would like inside.

-## Project Presentation Structure
+## Project Presentation

-Your timetable includes 15 mins to discuss how you are going to present your project with your team.
+Your timetable includes 15 mins for your team to discuss how you are going to present your project together.
 **Remember: We want to hear from everyone during your presentation!**

-Each presentation should follow this structure:
+Each team then has 15 minutes to present, with 5 minutes for questions.
+We will be strict with you on timing, so make sure you use your planning time effectively.

+### Structure
 1. Show your readme:
   + Why, What, How
     + How did you split up the work?